zemanm98/DP/README.md

 traction on the **ECF** dataset with **FT2D** noise reduction method, the run command would look like this:

-`python main.py −text_model LSTM −text_feature_extraction w2v − audio_model CNN1D
+`python main.py −text_model LSTM −text_feature_extraction w2v −audio_model CNN1D
--audio_feature_extraction mfcc_only − dataset ECF_FT2D − text_only false`
+-audio_feature_extraction mfcc_only −dataset ECF_FT2D −text_only false -use_audio_model true`

-There is also the requirements.txt file that includes all the neccesary libraries to run the project.
+There is also the requirements.txt file that includes all the necessary libraries to run the project.
 Libraries in use:
 `
 librosa ==0.10.2